RichSee/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

     -   Will your calculations take into consideration the physical configuration of the coils -- i.e. in-building, rooftop, others?
     -   Not saying this is required, but am curious.
         -   This would require numerous new fields, which will impose a further burden on the EnergyPlus user.
-        -   Additionally, it appears that others believe this may be
+        -   Additionally, see Mike's caution below
         -   Therefore we will not attempt it in this cycle.
 -   Mike Witte:
     -   Caution against trying to make assumptions about the configuration of coils in EnergyPlus,